Data Analytics Bootcamp

 • Which cohort generates more revenue over time?

-For this dataset, the cohort can be defined as:
+For this dataset, the cohort is defined as:

 Customers grouped by the month of their first invoice date